angelromarco04/MyNotes/CS/OS/data/33_semaphores.md

 ## The producers/consumers problem

 - Common problem in communications.
-- There are tw
+- There are two threads/processes:

----
+	- **Producer**.
+Continuously generates data to a FIFO.
-## The readers/writers problem
+	- **Consumer**.
+Continuously consumes data from the FIFO.

 ---